Nicole Arthurton has worked in restaurants and at her mother's table

 love of cooking her mother instilled in her as a child and that she

 Nicole's mother, Pam, is known for her ability to whip up a mouth

 watering meal in minutes.
 In the old days on Montserrat (before the

 volcano erupted), if you heard that Pam was cooking, you would always

 figure out a way to come.
 Now Nicole is known for the same thing... the

 ability to make good food fast all with a smile, good humor, and and a

 love of life.

-Nicole has worked as a chef in restaurants in the US and most recently as a private chef on the exclusive island of Jumby Bay off the coast of Antigua.
+Nicole has worked as a chef in the US and most recently as a private chef on the exclusive island of Jumby Bay off the coast of Antigua.
 Working at a private estate, Nicole served a wide clientele from around the globe serving cuisines that were as varied as her visitors.

 Nicole's love of family and friends is always expressed through her